 FR We proudly invite people here.
 We even have school classes visit to see the working environment.
 We have seen improved energy levels in people here and see communication increasing.
-People meet more.
-Our HR department organizes many events in the canteen.
+People meet the canteen.
 We do townhalls that can be broadcast across the world via state-of-the-art equipment.
 This headquarters brings us forward to where we want to be, and we are radiating this image to the world.